 No decision was made on the appointment for some time.
 It was not until October 1940 that Peter McIntyre applied for the position as war artist with the NZEF.

-Note that this meant he would only serve with the 2NZ Division and not the RNZAF or RNZN.
+This meant that he would only serve with the 2NZ Division and not the RNZAF or RNZN.
 Freyberg sent this application with a covering note and advised that he was ‘not competent to assess artists’ merits.

 Applications were still coming in and those who had already applied were chasing on a decision.

-It seems that the decision was made entirely by Freyberg without consultation with Wellington and the paperwork was sent after the decision was made and McIntyre had begun work.
+It seems that the decision was made entirely by Freyberg without consultation with Wellington.
+The paperwork was sent after the decision was made and McIntyre had begun work.
 There would be one issue with this selection.

 The artworks that were produced by McIntyre were the copyright of the Government.
-This precedent still applies to any artwork produced on behalf of the NZDF in whatever medium used.
+This precedent still applies to any artwork produced on behalf of the NZDF, regardless of the medium used.